 Step 11.
 When the diluent syringe is empty, pull the needle out of the powder vial.
 Throw away the diluent vial with the leftover liquid in it.
+Throw away the diluent syringe and needle in the

+Throw away the diluent vial with the leftover liquid in it.
 Throw away the diluent syringe and needle in the sharps container.
 See "Disposing of used needles and syringes" at the end of these instructions.